 We don't live in times where you can be simple, or soft, unfocused.
 Art school can and should be about exploration, but the young artist can most often be like a river, undisciplined, wild, full of energy and potential and sometimes a lot of shit, but it must be channeled in a specific way or path to reach certain point or goals and harness its energy and wealth.
 Too many are hobbyists!
 I see this all the time, and art can be a hobby, but a hobby isn't a career and a hobby isn't a serious endeavor either.

-The illusion now by many parents is that a degree means a job, a false belief that there is any guarantee of job security, a degree doesn't mean that, talent doesn't either, but real talent and skill are the best bet for the artist who wants to make a career and not be a hobbyist.
+The illusion by many parents is that a degree means a job, a false belief ( and a growing one) that there is any guarantee of job security, and a degree doesn't mean that, talent doesn't either, but real talent and skill are the best bet for the artist who wants to make a career and not be a hobbyist.

 Getting your skill set to that level is the most important goal one must have if you want to make your way as a working artist.
-Any path that gets your abilities there is the only important thing.
-A school and good teachers can really help, but just choosing a school based on a name is a wrong choice.
+Any path that gets your abilities there is themost important goal.
+A good school and good teachers can really help, but just choosing a school based on a name is a wrong choice and a big mistake.

 The fact is doing research is easier now than it was in 1978, so if you are interested in going to school or to be a figurative artist, an animator, what ever, you can find out so much now on line.

 When I decided to go back to school I knew what I wanted to do, to become a better painter and figurative artist, get out of comics and animation and become a full time painter--that narrowed the schools down to less than a handful, I started search for Philly based artists first, I thought were good, in the chance I could study with them or go to their school.